for Veterans and the Public

 - Before taking vitamin and mineral supplements, check with your VA health care provider.

 Remember, there is no one "right" way to eat.
 Eating well means getting the right amount of nutrients for your particular needs.
 Your VA health care provider can refer you to a dietitian or nutritionist who can help design a good diet for you.

 For general guidelines on good nutrition, you can follow the U.S. Government's Choose My Plate Guide.
 Check it out here: http://www.choosemyplate.gov/.

 - My HealtheVet's Healthy Eating Center

 Advice on how to get started and maintain healthy eating habits.

 - Choose My Plate

-Choose My Plate is a program that can help you choose the foods and amounts that are right for you.
-It replaces the Food Pyramid, from the U.S. Department of Agriculture.
+Choose My Plate is a program that can help you choose the foods and amounts that are right for you, sponsored by the U.S. Department of Agriculture.

 - Living well with HIV/AIDS: A manual on nutritional care and support for people living with HIV/AIDS